samirkt/march_madness_predictive_modeling/README.md

 	* Comment out any models in *train.py* that do not need to be trained (i.e. when retraining a single model with new parameters)
 6. If predicting for tournaments after 2021...
 Add an entry in the brackets dictionary in *utils/brackets.py* containing matchups and seeds.
 See existing entries for an example.
 7. Run model predictions: `python predict.py`
-	* Current behavior: predictions are output one at a time with probabilities for each of the three models as well as the average probability across models.
+	* Current behavior: predictions are output one matchup at a time with probabilities for each of the three models as well as the average probability across models.
+Default predictions are made based on this average probability.

 ---